visforvali/eng201-oer/_pages/alt-grading.md

 Participation takes a lot of forms!
 While these are all measurable, valid forms of participation, you're expected to participate in different ways throughout the semester:

-- Posting at least your 2 required #classroom posts on Discord as required
+- Posting *at least* the 2 #classroom posts on Discord required every week
 - Posting in #team to collaboratively learn with your teammates
-- Reading and writing with classmates
+- Reading and writing with classmates in spaces/ways I can see/quantify
 - Organically replying and reacting to classmates' posts (no boring "discussion board"-style replies, please!)
 - Asking questions in #classroom as soon as you're confused